Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 ## Overview

+In our everyday work, we constantly juggle large amounts of information.
+When working with a business system, this often means switching back and forth between multiple screens just to gather the data needed for a single task.
+This kind of friction in daily workflows costs both time and mental energy.
+But there is a way to smooth things out.

-In ERP.net there is a kind of magic multitool that allows users to perform a range of precise actions depending on the content they’re working with at any given moment.
+In ERP.net, there is a powerful multitool that enables users to perform a wide range of precise actions based on the content they are working with at any given moment — seamlessly and without disruption.
 The side panel is a UI element — typically appearing on the right side — that provides additional contextual tools and information related to the selected record, document, or entity.

 The side panel is like a magician’s wand: its behavior changes based on where you are in the system and what is the user’s role.